-Tillandsia Cyanea [til-LAND-see-uh, sy-AN-ee-uh] is a low-maintenance, easy to cultivate house plant native to the rainforests of Ecuador, commonly called the fan flower or pink quill.
+Tillandsia Cyanea [til-LAND-see-uh, sy-AN-ee-uh] the pink quill plant is a low-maintenance, easy to cultivate house plant native to the rainforests of Ecuador, commonly called the fan flower or pink quill.

 It belongs to the bromeliad family of flowering plants, most of which come from the South American region.